Remember to ask for the right documentation

 When the craft is ready to be taken over, the sales agreement will be drawn up.
 Before you sign the sales agreement, you should, however, make sure that all the equipment is available because the sales agreement also functions as confirmation of receipt.
 The signed sales agreement releases the purchase sum or its financing and at the same time the insurance must have been arranged.

-Recreational craft are required to be registered only if they have a gross tonnage of or above 20.
-Smaller craft can, however, be registered at the owner's request.
+Recreational crafts are required and can only to be registered in The Danish Ship Registry if they have a gross tonnage of or above 20.
+Smaller recreational crafts can not be registered.

 Additional information about registration